Jul 25, 2021

 Perhaps the most popular technique for editing demo reels is cutting to music, syncing up each edit with a beat or the emotional “pulse” of your song choice.
 Music goes a long way in how prospective clients will feel about your demo reel because music helps videos connect with people.

-The right song can turn good footage into an emotionally impactful clip.
+The right song can turn good enough footage into an emotionally impactful clip.
 Music can also build and carry momentum from cut to cut, which is particularly valuable since demo reels run the risk of feeling “choppy” with all the edits.

 Demo reels are less about holding someone’s attention and more about showing off.
 You don’t want a bumping EDM song that could distract someone from the color grading and composition of the shots in the video — it’s a demo reel of your editing work, not a promo trailer for your favorite song.